Vajraayudham/-Mint_Classics-Data-Analysis-with-SQL/README.md

+##### Source of this project is coursera - Link: https://www.coursera.org/learn/showcase-analyze-data-model-car-database-mysql-workbench/home/week/1

 # `Mint_Classics-Data-Analysis-with-SQL`
 Mint Classics Company, a retailer of classic model cars and other vehicles, is looking at closing one of their storage facilities.